Steve Wynn: Legal issues

 In 1991, Dennis Gomes, president of Wynn's Golden Nugget, left his position to join Donald Trump's Trump Taj Mahal in Atlantic City, New Jersey, receiving a $1 million bonus in lieu of equity.
 Wynn filed suit against Trump and Gomes for breach of contract, as Gomes was contracted to work at the Nugget until 1992.
 Gomes settled in 1994.
-Also in 1991, Gomes alleged in a countersuit that Wynn used harsh language against Gomes, but Wynn's representatives denied the allegations.

 In 1997, Wynn sued Barricade Books for defamation over the catalog description of an unauthorized biography Running Scared by John L. Smith.
-Wynn was initially awarded $3.2 million, forcing Barricade into bankruptcy.
+Wynn was initially awarded $3.2 million, resulting in Barricade declaring bankruptcy.
 In 2001 the ruling was thrown out by the Supreme Court of Nevada.
 A retrial was scheduled for 2004.
 The issue was settled between Wynn and New York publisher Lyle Stuart in a confidential agreement, and the case dismissed.

 In a legal battle over an attempt by Wynn-controlled Mirage to build a casino in Atlantic City, Donald Trump claimed in a lawsuit that Wynn used a private investigator as a double agent to secretly record conversations with Trump.
 The investigator, Louis Rodriguez, a former Los Angeles police officer and investigator for the IRS, claimed he had a change of heart because he felt that Trump used his efforts "in an immoral and unethical manner to cause financial harm" to Wynn and Mirage and thus turned "whistleblower."
 Wynn settled the lawsuit in 2000 and befriended Trump, who attended Wynn's wedding in 2011.